Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Deterministic evolution and ancestral structures

 In SM, we show the existence and uniqueness of a traveling wave solution under minimal assumptions (Theorem~\ref{thm:main}).
 The crucial part of this result is the existence of a transition segregating the parameter space $(\mu, \gamma)$ into two sub-regions delimited by an explicit curve

-drawn in the bottom left panel of Fig.~\ref{fig: rateOfCv} (in solid black), and corresponding to distinct evolutionary regimes mirroring our numerical simulations.
-The regime $\gamma<\gamma_{c}(\mu)$ will correspond to the strong regime, whereas the case $\gamma>\gamma_{c}(\mu)$ corresponds to the weak regime.
-Our deterministic analysis allows us to first characterize the phase transition in 2 different ways whcih reflect the numerical observations of Fig. \ref{fig:4pannelsvne}.
+drawn in the right panel of Fig.~\ref{fig: rateOfCvSM} in SM (in solid black), and corresponding to distinct evolutionary regimes mirroring our numerical simulations.
+Our deterministic analysis allows us to characterize the two regimes in different ways, which will reflect the numerical observations of Fig.~\ref{fig:2pannelsvne}.
+This is explained in detail in the next sections.

-{\bf Fully and semi pulled waves.} First, the critical curve $\gamma_{c}(\mu)$ delineates a phase transition between semi and fully waves which is new to our knowledge.
-As we shall see, this transition reflects the loss of genetic diversity in the strong regime.